 (iii) All ingredients used in the manufacture of components and accessories shall be free from harmful substances liable to extraction by contact with milk/liquid food or which may cause development of undesirable odour, taste or discolouration.
 Softeners, organic accelerators, vulcanizing agents and antioxidants, if incorporated shall not impart any undesirable odour or taste to the finished parts or components.

 ANNEX C

-(Clause 6.1.4.1.1)
+(Clause 6.1.4.1.1 and Table 2)